-Anyone wishing to handle or disturb a protected species, its den or nest, or to pick a protected plant must hold a valid licence issued by the Department of the Environment.
+Anyone wishing to handle or disturb a protected species, its den or nest, or to pick a protected plant must hold a valid licence issued under the Conservation of Wildlife (Jersey) Law 2000.

 A licence is also needed to use certain methods of capturing non-protected species of wild animal or bird.

 A licence to carry out conservation or research work affecting protected species can be issued if you have the appropriate training and experience.

 Licensed work may involve carrying out repairs to a garden pond where newts or other protected amphibians are known to be breeding.